LLTrs/measure-height-using-opencv/README.md

   - `yarn test:server`

-    Run the server tests us
+    Run the server tests using mocha.

+For m